emilygv/emilyvernon.com/_casestudies/bringly.md

 {% include case_h3_block.html
 title="Competitor Analysis"
-content="**I looked at both B2B and B2C platforms, as B2B users are still your B2C users.
-This was important for creating new deliveries, as users are familiar with postal or e-commerce flows.** Best-in-class examples of the former, as well as B2B package or food deliveries were referenced for how information was inputted, as well as for map usage." %}
+content="**I looked at both B2B and B2C platforms, as B2B users are still B2C users.
+This was important for creating new deliveries, as users are familiar with postal or e-commerce flows.** Best-in-class examples of the former, as well as B2B package or food deliveries were referenced for information input and map usage." %}

 ![](/assets/images/casestudies/bringly/bringly_competitor_analysis.jpg)